aphyr/partitions-post/README.markdown

 ## Datacenter network failures

-Individual interfaces can fail, but those typically appear as single-node outages.
-A more dangerous problem are failures somewhere in the physical network.
+Individual network interfaces can fail, but they typically appear as single-node outages.
+Failures located in the physical network are often more nefarious.
 Switches are subject to power failure, misconfiguration, firmware bugs, topology changes, cable damage, and malicious traffic.
 Their failure modes are accordingly diverse: